0no-co/wonka/docs/basics/architecture.md

 To complete this pattern we're still missing a single piece: callbacks!

-Before we've shown how sources are functions that accept sinks.
-These sources can push values down to the sink by calling it with signals.
-What we're now missing though is what makes Wonka's streams also work as iterables.
+Previously, we've looked at how sources are functions that accept sinks, which in turn are functions accepting a signal.
+What we're now missing is what makes Wonka's streams also work as iterables.

 We'd also like to be able to _cancel_ streams, so that we can interrupt them and not receive any more values.

-We achieve this by passing a callback function when a stream starts.
-The sink's `Start` signal also carries a callback that is used to communicate back to the source, making these "talkback signals" flow from the bottom to the top, in reverse.
+We can achieve this by passing a callback function on when a stream starts.
+In Wonka, a sink's `Start` signal also carries a callback that is used to communicate back to the source, making these "talkback signals" flow from the bottom to the top.

 ``` reason
 type talkbackT =